Poverty in Lebanon's 'city of billionaires' drives deadly migration

 Mikati made much of his fortune in telecoms and is ranked the Arab world's fourth richest man in 2022 by Forbes.

-Mikati's office said in a statement on Thursday that he had been the "biggest supporter of socio-economic development in Tripoli" for more than 40 years, through his charitable foundations.
+Mikati's office said in a statement to Reuters on Thursday that he had been the "biggest supporter of socio-economic development in Tripoli" for more than 40 years, through his charitable foundations.

 He also understood "the agony the people of Lebanon in general and Tripoli in particular are going through," due to the crisis, it added.